tradu0606/travel-project/README.md

 1. I had a problem collecting data from original API.
 I wanted to use fetch to collect json data.
 But I need to run fetch couple of times to collect all parks collection data.
-Since fetch is a asynchronies function and return a promise, not a data I want, I've learned how to collect promises, aggregate and receive a json file with all data.
+Since fetch is a asynchronies function and return a promise, not a data I want, I've learned how to collect promises, aggregate, and receive a json file with all data.
 Code exemple:
 ```
 function getJsonParks(url, modelName) {